 Is Neuralink Ethical?

-However, not everyone is sold on the idea.
+Of course, not everyone is sold on the idea.
 For some ethicists, merging with AI creates known and unknown risks that dwarf the hypothetical threat of a superintelligence takeover.

 They argue that Neuralink will infringe on the nature of being human.
 To what degree is it healthy or desirable for technology to shape our experience?
 There may be psychological value in streaming music to our minds or replaying our dreams to our psychiatrists.
 But there are plenty of ways Neuralink could be abused, like anonymous hacking or corporate manipulation.

 As Neuralink cyborgs, our conscious filter will be removed.
 We'll be hooked in to the digital world 24/7 via every thought and experience.
 What happens when our digital minds are vulnerable to commercial interests, or governments who want to monitor us for homicidal inklings?